onzfonz/comp227/src/content/7/en/part7a.md

 )
 ```

-We define parameterized URLs in the routing in <i>App</i> component as follows:
+We define parameterized URLs in the routing in `App` component as follows:

 ```js
 <Router>